alm0ra/Django_Alfax/README.md

 ## TODO List
+    [ ] set up Jalali Calender for Project
     [ ] add a blog as a new application
     [ ] add karfarmaonline as a new application
     [ ] Add item 'Add Contact' to Contact
+    [ ] Set up New Landing Page
+    [ ] Look up for Blog and Landing Page Template and Add To Project